01 of 05

 Claude Monet Foundation: Information & Tips For Your Visit

-A visit to the Fondation Claude Monet, featuring the famed painter's house and gardens, makes for an ideal and convenient day trip from Paris.
+A visit to the Fondation Claude Monet, site of the iconic house and gardens, makes for an ideal and convenient day trip from Paris.
 Be aware however that the Foundation (including the gardens) are closed between November and the end of March.